slidevjs/slidev/docs/guide/syntax.md

 This is the cover page.
 ```

-For more details about using a theme, refer to [this section](/themes/use).
+For more details about using a theme, refer to the [themes usage section](/themes/use).